Nobody wants to die, but we all do at some point. Hospice care will not prevent your death, but can help you during this time at the end of life.

 - Social work help is available when needed.

 - Volunteers might be with the patient at least for several hours and at least twice a week.
 The volunteers provide company for the patient while the family caregivers take time to do whatever they need to do to keep up with their other responsibilities and interests.
-One of the problems with being a primary caregiver for a person who has a terminal illness is that there's a temptation to put your life on hold to such an extent that, when the person dies, you have nothing to look forward to except grief.
+One of the problems with being a primary caregiver for a person who has a terminal illness is that there's a temptation to put your life on hold to such an extent that, when the person dies, you have not taken care of yourself and your other obligations.
+On top of that is layered grief.
 Hospice staff do all they can to prevent this from happening.

 Must Read Articles Related to Hospice